Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: B. Bayesian Analysis Framework

 \subsection{Noise modeling}

 One major contribution to the observed PA residuals is Faraday rotation induced by the Earth's ionosphere.
 This effect can be described as $\Delta {\rm PA}^{\rm ion} = \phi^{\rm ion}\lambda^2$, and is important for radio band.
 Here $\phi^{\rm ion}$ is ionospheric rotation measure (RM).
 For a long time, the ionospheric effects have been calculated with the numerical code \texttt{FARROT}, developed at the Dominion Radio Astrophysical Observatory, and the International Reference Ionosphere (\texttt{IRI}) model~\cite{Han:2006ci}.
 We instead employ \texttt{ionFR}~\cite{Sotomayor:2013}, a program developed more recently to calculate the ionospheric RM using the International Geomagnetic Reference Field (IGRF-13) model and publicly available global electron maps.
 We provide the coordinates and observation epochs of the PPPA pulsars and the Earth's position of Parkes observatory as inputs to \texttt{ionFR} to determine the line-of-sight to each observation and compute its ionospheric RM.
 As the ionospheric data is available on an hourly basis, a binning approach is applied for this calculation.
 Concretely, if the median time of an observation epoch is between 30 minutes before and after an exact hour, we subtract the observed PA residual by the ionospheric RM of this hour.
 This hourly timescale sets a cutoff for the sensitivity range at the large mass end.
+In Fig.~\ref{fig:dPA_ionfr}, we demonstrate the time series of PA residuals for the 22 PPPA MSPs, after the ionospheric subtraction with \texttt{ionFR}.